MicrosoftDocs/winrt-api/windows.ui.input.spatial/spatialinteractioncontroller.md

 # Windows.UI.Input.Spatial.SpatialInteractionController

 ## -description
-Represents the specifics of a spatial controller.
+Represents the specifics of a motion controller.

 ## -remarks